STEJOHN/week1-version-control-and-helloworld/Week1.md

 This is a proven method for learning new programming concepts, especially when self-studying.

 Future lessons are more project or activity oriented.
-Next weeks, for example, is project based.
-Apprentices will combine their learning in HTML, CSS, Git, and GitHub to deploy their first webpage.
+Next weeks, for example, is project based.  ou will combine your learning in HTML, CSS, Git, and GitHub to deploy your first webpage.

 The first week objectives are below.